 Viral pneumonia is more likely to occur in young children and older adults.
 This is because their bodies have a harder time fighting off the virus than people with a strong immune system.

 Viral pneumonia is most often caused by one of several viruses:

 - Respiratory syncytial virus (RSV)

 Serious viral pneumonia is more likely to happen in those with a weakened immune system, such as:

 - Children with heart and lung problems

-- People who are infected with HIV
+- People who have HIV/AIDS

 - People who have had an organ transplant

 Symptoms of viral pneumonia often begin slowly and may not be severe at first.